 Use a programable thermostat to reduce energy consumption during times when you are not at home or are asleep under covers.
 According to ENERGY STAR, proper use of a programmable thermostat can save you about $180 every year in energy costs.

-There are lots of other ways to reduce your heating needs from making a draft stopper to air sealing home improvement projects.
-Seal any air leaks or drafts in your house so your HVAC doesn’t have to work harder than is necessary.
+There are lots of other ways to reduce your heating needs and energy usage from making a draft stopper to air sealing home improvement projects.
+Seal any air leaks or drafts in your house so your HVAC system doesn’t have to work harder than is necessary.

 4. Use your air conditioning less.